unicodeveloper/community-resume/README.md

 I work with a team of talented people that are helping groom the next generation of Software Engineers who will change the world.

 I develop the PHP, Javascript, Ruby, Python, Java and Soft Skills Learning curriculums alongside a team of other talented developer trainers.
-I also actively train and mentor these fellows in the art of crafting solid, well-tested & user-friendly software.
 These curriculums are currently been used in Nigeria and Kenya.

-I have over 4 years of experience working with PHP and Javascript.
+I also actively train and mentor these fellows(Nigeria and Kenya) in the art of crafting solid, well-tested & user-friendly software.

-I have about 2 years experience working with Java on Biometric Software Development.
+I have over 4 years of experience working with PHP and Javascript and about 2 years experience working with Java on Biometric Software Development.

 ## Reason for applying